 Welcome to Our Website

-Dec.
-13th at the Dakota Lamb Growers Annual Meeting in Aberdeen, SD is our next opportunity to spread the word about GM1 for HD and update cooperators.
+On Dec.
+13th we met with the Dakota Lamb Growers Cooperative at their Annual Meeting in Aberdeen, SD to continue spreading the word about GM1 for HD and update cooperators.
+For a recap of the presentation see The Farm Forum article (12/19/14 issue)

 Oct.
 30-31st was a productive GM1 summit to bring researchers together to move toward a preIND FDA meeting and to pursue funding opportunities with NIH/NINDS.